As the name suggests, the Backup option in the Softaculous WordPress Manager lets you make a backup of your website.

 To restore a backup, click on the restore button for the backup you want to restore.
 On the next page you got a couple of options.

-The backup file includes the website files and database (unless you excluded either when you made the backup).
+The backup file includes both the website files and the database (unless you excluded one of them when you made the backup).
 If you want to just restore the database – and not the website files – then you need to make sure that this box is not ticked.

 By default, the new files are kept.
 If you prefer you can opt to let Softaculous remove all existing website files before it restores the backup.
 If in doubt, leave the box unticked.
 However, if you are restoring a website because it has been compromised then you always want to enable the option.
 Doing so ensures that any malicious files added since you made the backup are removed.